 I am playing cricket in Plough Lane (the head office of C4C) and I can say that it is a great place to learn from and I am really enjoying it.

 What do others think of your involvement with the C4C?

 A lot of my friends have been able to come along to play cricket and they are really enjoying playing at Plough Lane and the Indoor School.

 What are your cricketing aspirations?

-If you could sum up your C4C experiences in 5 words, what would they be?
+If you could sum up your experience of the Refugee Cricket Project in 5 words, what would they be?